2008–09 New Orleans Hornets season: Offseason

-On July 9 the Hornets announced they had signed their All Star point guard Chris Paul to a contract extension.
+On July 9, the Hornets announced they had signed their All Star point guard Chris Paul to a contract extension.
 Hornets owner George Shinn saying Chris is the face of our franchise and a leader both on and off the court...Getting him signed to an extension was our number one priority...
-On July 23 it was announced the Hornets had acquired free agent forward James Posey.
-Posey, a member of the 2008 Boston Celtics team that won the championship said I am excited to be a Hornet, it was a coveted destination for me...
+On July 23 it was announced the Hornets had acquired free agent forward James Posey, a member of the 2008 Boston Celtics team that won the championship.